deb-sahu/instant-camera/README.md

 For more details, check out the documentation for comprehensive usage instructions and examples.

 ## Feedback and Contributions
 I welcome feedback, suggestions, and contributions to improve **instant_camera**.
-Feel free to open issues, submit pull requests, or reach out to me with your ideas and feedback.
+Feel free to open issues, submit pull requests, or reach out to me with your ideas and feedback through LinkedIn - https://www.linkedin.com/in/adarshh7/.